Shift attempts to upgrade your Laravel application so you just need to run

 All Shifts are single use.
 This is by design.
 For example, you don't need to upgrade the same version twice.

-Of course if there is an issue, or you believe the automation might be improved by making some changes, you may request a rerun by sending your Shift number to support.
+Of course if there is an issue, or you believe the automation might be improved by making some changes first, you may request a rerun by sending your Shift number to support.

-If a Shift fails, you will receive guidance on how to resolve the problem.
-Once you have, you may rerun your Shift.
+If a Shift fails, you will receive immediate feedback on how to resolve the problem yourself.
+Once you have, you may rerun your Shift again.
 If the rerun fails, you may contact support to take a look.

 If you want hands-on support with upgrading your application, Laravel, or PHP, check out the Human Shifts.